buildpacks/spec/platform.md

 Mixin authors MUST ensure that applying a mixin is an additive, idempotent operation that does not affect the [ABI-compatibility](https://en.wikipedia.org/wiki/Application_binary_interface) of any object code compiled to run on the base stack images.

-To build an OCI image, platforms MUST use the same set of mixins for the run image as were used in the base image.
+To build an OCI image, platforms MUST use the same set of mixins for the run image as were used in the build image.

 ### Build Image